Virtually everything our modern culture believes about the type

 boards of directors.
 Finally, and perhaps most important, I am

-absolutely convinced that the seed of Level 5 leadership is widely
+absolutely convinced that the seed of Level 5 leadership

 dispersed throughout society.
 It can be identified.
 It can be